 BHSF sees about 1500 activities per week.
 These activities get reported by “SECOM”, a centralized command and control center that is staffed 24/7/365.
 When an activity occurs, a SECOM Communication Officer coordinates the response with onsite Security Officers.

-In a recent example of how Perspective has helped policy enforcement, Petter refers to the latest Ebola scare: “Ebola was obviously a huge issue in the U.S. We had a defined procedure to track Ebola alerts.
+In a recent example of how Resolver has helped policy enforcement, Petter refers to the latest Ebola scare: “Ebola was obviously a huge issue in the U.S. We had a defined procedure to track Ebola alerts.
 Incidents would get escalated to a task team.
-We reported any related activity in Perspective”.
+We reported any related activity in Resolver”.